FreeTweetsApp/FreeTweets/README.md

 # FreeTweets

-A free, open-source, private way to read X (Twitter) — without an account or algorithm.
+A free, open-source, private way to read X (Twitter) without an account or algorithm.

 FreeTweets is a native macOS app for following X/Twitter accounts as a pure, non-algorithmic timeline.
 You choose who to follow; FreeTweets aggregates their posts into one feed.
-No ranking, no "For You," no engagement math, no ads, and no login.
+There is no ranking, "For You,", engagement math, no ads, and no login.
 Nothing you read is sent anywhere except the request needed to fetch it.

 FreeTweets exists so you can read the people you actually chose to